ucldc/ingest_deploy/README.md

 ### Queue collections for harvest

+Before initiating a harvest, you'll first need to confirm if the collection has previously been harvested -- or if it's a new collection:

+* Consult the <a href="https://registry.cdlib.org/admin/library_collection/collection/>Collection Registry</a> and look up the collection, to determine the key.
+For example, for <a href="https://registry.cdlib.org/admin/library_collection/collection/26189/">"Radiologic Imaging Lab collection"</a>, the key is "26189"
+* Query CouchDB using this URL syntax.
+Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`

+If you have results in the resulting "value" parameter, then you'll need to remove the harvested records from CouchDB:

+* Log into majorTom
+* Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_collection.py 23065`

+If you have zero results

 Queue collections for (re)harvest via the [UCLDC Registry Admin Interface](https://registry.cdlib.org/admin).
 Once you have logged in, select collections you want to queue, and then choose `Start harvest normal stage` from the `Action` drop-down.
 You should then get feedback message verifying that the collections have been queued.

 Note: "normal stage" is the current default.
 When you provision workers (see below), you can specify which queue(s) they will poll for jobs via the `rq_work_queues` parameter.
 The example given below sets the workers up to listen for jobs on `normal-stage` and `low-stage`, but you can change this if need be.